 The trees form a circle around me and all I can see is the light from the moon in the sky.”

-I was waking up with this image trying to figure out what it meant for me.
-I wrote a small narrative/poem and named all the circular pieces I created “Untitled”.
-I wanted them individually to have no title and only when put together in a room and with the poem projected on the wall to all make sense.
+She was waking up with this image trying to figure out what it meant for her.
+She wrote a small narrative/poem and named all the circular pieces she created “Untitled”.
+She wanted them individually to have no title and only when put together in a room and with the poem projected on the wall to all make sense.